Zero-waste is a whole family experience, and our pets are part of that; but, how the heck do you raise a zero-waste dog!

 Buying Secondhand Is The Zero Waste Way

-Before you buy secondhand goods scope out the free adds.
+Before you buy secondhand goods, scope out the free ads.
 Many people would love to give their stuff away to support other dogs but might not be able to take it to a thrift store.

-While you are there consider picking up all that you can and donating it to the local shelter.
+While you are there, consider picking up all you can and donating it to the local shelter.
 They will be happy with the help and in this way everybody wins!

-If you do need to buy secondhand then you can find pet carriers, toys, dog beds, and leads, etc at your local thrift store.
+If you need to buy secondhand, you can find pet carriers, toys, dog beds, leads, etc., at your local thrift store.
 So this is still a great place to start before you buy any new products.

 Buying from here will also extend their life and give them a new home.
-Do make sure however that they are clean and free of any scents before giving them to your dog so that they are not rejected.
+However, do make sure that they are clean and free of any scents before giving them to your dog so that they are not rejected.

 Zero Waste Grooming